-Card skimmers are tools used by thieves to steal your credit card information by placing a very hard to detect piece of material (usually plastic) over a card port where you would pay for a transaction, the tool would then record your information without you ever knowing that it happened.
-This is a common tool used for stealing credit card, debit card, fleet card, and other card information.
+Card skimmers are tools used by thieves to steal your credit card information by placing a very hard-to-detect piece of material (usually plastic) over a card port where you would pay for a transaction, the tool would then record your information without you ever knowing that it happened.
+This is a common tool used for stealing credit cards, debit cards, fleet cards, and other card information.
 Protecting your information from these thieves is vital, but difficult if you don’t know what to look for.
 Here are some clues to look out for when using your fleet card or credit card.

-Criminals like to target low hanging, easy fruit.
-The highest rate of card skimming theft is from non-bank ATM machines that are located in hard to see obscure spots or gas pumps that are furthest away from the service centers view.
+Criminals like to target low-hanging, easy fruit.
+The highest rate of card skimming theft is from non-bank ATM machines that are located in hard-to-see obscure spots or gas pumps that are furthest away from the service center’s view.
 Avoid when possible any of these machines, but if that is not an option then a quick inspection of the machine’s card reader and keypad for any abnormalities or flaws.
-If you find any of these things to be out of place, letting the service station or business owner know who should then contact the local authorities.
+If you find any of these things to be out of place, let the service station or business owner know who should then contact the local authorities.
 For a very in-depth picture gallery showing what card skimmer devices look like check out Krebson security’s gallery Here.

 Thank you for taking the time to learn more about our ever-changing industry!
-If you found any of this information useful or interesting, then please consider subscribing below, or follow us on any of our social medias!
+If you found any of this information useful or interesting, then please consider subscribing below, or follow us on any of our social media accounts!